 Halitosis Causes, Symptoms and Treatment Guide

-This in-depth guide covers the signs and symptoms of halitosis as well as practical solutions to eliminate its root cause.
+This in-depth guide covers the signs and symptoms of halitosis as well as practical solutions to target its root cause.

 Halitosis affects millions of Americans every year.
 Despite having an effective oral hygiene regimen, many people are prone to overgrowths of protein-eating bacteria that cause halitosis.
 In extreme cases, bad breath can also be a sign of underlying health conditions.
 However, these cases are rare and most individuals with halitosis are generally in good health.
 With the proper tools and speciality products, anyone can control this common health condition.